 Like purchase price competitiveness, there is reason to believe that EVs can reach total cost of ownership parity in the coming years, though how quick this happens will vary by region.
-UBS, for example, did a total cost of ownership analysis comparing the Chevy Bolt with a similar ICE vehicle, the VW Golf.
+For example, the investment bank UBS released a research report comparing the total cost of ownership of the Chevy Bolt with a similar ICE vehicle, the VW Golf.
 UBS projects that in the U.S., a vehicle like the Bolt would reach total cost of ownership parity excluding subsidies and incentives by 2025, with an OEM making profits comparable to an ICE sale by 2028.
 Total cost of ownership parity could happen in Europe as soon as 2018, with comparable OEM profits by 2023.19

 Total cost of ownership parity could be met sooner depending on how owners use the vehicle.
 EV savings from fuel and maintenance will be greater and total cost parity will be reached sooner over longer periods of ownership or at higher levels of utilization.
-The UBS analysis used modest assumptions of three years owned/27,000 miles driven.
+The UBS analysis used modest assumptions of three years owned and 27,000 miles driven.